The Mill - Equine Blog

 Lush Grass: Good or Bad?

-Horse owners and farm managers frequently use the word “lush” to describe the state of pasture forage as it begins to gr...
+Horse owners and farm managers frequently use the word “lush” to describe the state of pasture forage as it begins to grow rapidly in the spring.
+Just exactly what does “lush” mean?
+Is this new grass good for horses, or dangerous for them to graze?
+Read more here....
 [Read more]

 Horse Management for the Spring Season